preconstruct/preconstruct/.changeset/brown-shoes-taste.md

 "@preconstruct/cli": minor
 ---

-Added a new `exports.importDefaultExport` config option.
+Added a new `exports.importConditionDefaultExport` config option.
 It allows you to generate `import` exports condition (and corresponding files) to fix the export shape incompatibility between node and bundlers.

-With this option set to `"unwrapped-default"` this will always resolve to what has been written as a default export:
+With this option set to `"default"` this will always resolve to what has been written as a default export:

 ```ts
 // lib/src/index.js